 - This is how you will receive the order from EastShore.

 - Open the box.

 - The dimension: 28.5cm x 13.8cm x 17.6cm.

-- All the cables or controller are hidden inside the case of the miner.
+- Cables and the controller are not exposed.
 This makes the miner simple and elegant.

 - There are two 12cm PWM fans(12V 1.6A) on the front end and back end of the miner.

 - On one end of the miner, there are two status lights.
-This end of the miner is air inlet.
+This end of the miner is air input

 - There are two 8pin ports and ethernet ports on the other end of the miner.
-This end is air outlet.
+This end is air output.

-- Let’s take a closer look at all the ports.
+- A closer look at all the ports.

-- There are some screws at the bottom fixating the hashing boards.
+- Screws at the bottom are for fixating the hashing boards.

-- And also there are four rubber plastic non-slip mats on the bottom of the miner.
-Let’s take a closer look:
+- There are four plastic non-slip feet on the bottom of the miner.
+A closer look:

-- Opening the case, it reveals two blades.
+- Remove the case, it reveals two blades.

 - From the front end of the miner, we can see the structure of the miner inside.

 - At the top of the miner are the IO board and the controller (and two power cables for the two fans).

 Check the tutorial for how to connect the miner to PSU and the detailed minig guide for the miner: https://www.eastshore.xyz/tutorial-x11-asic-miner-pinidea-dr2-450mh-335w-dash-miner/